Public Spaces Protection Orders (PSPOs)

 PSPOs can be made to apply to all people, or limited only to certain people and can be restricted to specific times.
 A PSPO can last no longer than three years but can be renewed if necessary.
 Failure to comply with the order can result in a fine or a fixed penalty notice.

-Gating Orders, Dog Control Orders and Designated Public Place Orders that were still in force on the 19 October 2017 automatically became Public Spaces Protection Orders.
+Gating Orders, Dog Control Orders and Designated Public Place Orders that were still in force on the 19 October 2017 automatically became Public Spaces Protection Orders - due to this our current gating orders will expire on 19 October 2020, and we are currentlly in consultation to extend these.
+We are not looking to implement any further gating orders.

 If you require any further information in relation to Public Spaces Protection Orders, please contact the Community Safety Team